 Wedding bands made of gold are one of the most popular options around—especially white gold.
 While the name suggests a white color, it looks closer to silver than white.
 There are many different options when it comes to white gold.
 Here are the top three most frequently purchased white gold metal types:

-Platinum is an excellent metal choice for classic and non traditional wedding rings.
+A pure platinum ring is an excellent metal choice for classic and non-traditional wedding rings.
 It features a glossy finish that looks similar in color to white gold.
-Although it appears similar, there are some key differences between platinum and other metal types.
+Although a platinum engagement ring might appear similar to a white gold ring, there are some key differences between platinum and other metal types.

 Because of platinum’s clear benefits over gold, it is increasing in popularity.
-But, some consumers are still not convinced that spending more money up front is worth it.
-To deep dive into the differences between white gold or platinum wedding bands, learn all of the most important distinctions between the two metals to find out which one is right for you and your new spouse.
+But, some consumers are still not convinced that spending more money upfront is worth it.
+To deep dive into the differences between a white gold ring and a platinum wedding ring, learn all of the most important distinctions between the two metals to find out which one is right for you and your new spouse.

 Platinum vs White Gold Wedding Bands

-The difference between platinum and white gold lies in a few different factors.
-One of the most known differences is the cost comparison, but there are many more differences that you should be aware of before purchasing your ring.
-Keep these few things in mind during your search for the right platinum or white gold wedding band.
+The main differences between platinum and white gold jewelry lie in a few different factors: the cost, the composition, the appearance, and the weight.
+While platinum bands tend to be around 10-40% more than white gold bands depending on where you shop, they also tend to last longer due to tarnishing and wear and tear.
+As far as the composition goes, platinum wedding bands are around 95% platinum whereas white gold is a mixture of gold and alloy, depending on the quality of the gold you buy.
+While one of the most known differences is the cost comparison, there are many more differences that you should be aware of before purchasing your ring.
+Keep these few things in mind during your search for the right platinum vs white gold wedding band.

-Cost: Again, the biggest difference between the two metals is when looking at the upfront cost.
+- Price Difference of Platinum vs White Gold: Again, the biggest difference between the two metals is when looking at the upfront cost.
 Platinum wedding bands tend to be a fair amount more than gold, although it’s important to also think about long-term costs.
 If your choice is between white gold and platinum, consider what the cost of maintenance will be throughout the years.
-White gold is more prone to wear and tear and needs to be rhodium dipped every couple of years or so to maintain its white appearance.
-Keep in mind, some jewelers include this for free with white gold purchases.
+If you are looking for an affordable engagement ring or wedding band, consider going with a white gold engagement ring band.
+However, a white gold ring is more prone to wear and tear and needs to be rhodium dipped every couple of years or so to maintain its white appearance.
+Keep in mind, that some jewelers include this for free with white gold purchases.
 Although, if it’s not covered, while not an expensive fix, the cost can add up over the years.
 Since platinum is less prone to tarnishing, there should be fewer trips to the jeweler throughout the years, making the initial investment worth it to many consumers.

-Composition: Depending on the karat of white gold you choose, the composition will differ.
+- Composition of Platinum vs White Gold: Depending on the karat of the white gold wedding ring you choose, the composition will differ.
 The most common karat of gold for wedding bands and engagement rings is 14k, which is comprised of 14 parts gold and 10 parts alloy mixture.
-Specifically, white gold contains white metals like silver, nickel and palladium, and is finished with a rhodium coating.
+Specifically, white gold jewelry contains white metals like silver, nickel, and palladium, and is finished with a rhodium plating or coating.
 On the other hand, platinum bands must contain at least 95% platinum to be considered pure.
 Since platinum is purer, it tends to be a great hypoallergenic choice as the alloys found in gold can be irritating to some and cause your skin to turn color during everyday wear.

-Appearance: Platinum and white gold wedding bands do look a lot alike, but there are still some minor differences in appearance.
-First, since white gold is mixed with other alloys and then rhodium dipped it appears whiter, while platinum features a more grayish-white appearance that appears to have more shine.
+- Appearance of Platinum vs White Gold: Platinum and white gold wedding bands do look a lot alike, but there are still some minor differences in appearance.
+First, since white gold is mixed with other alloys and then rhodium dipped it appears whiter, while a platinum setting features a more grayish-white appearance that appears to have more shine.
 Another key difference is wear and tear.
 While white gold may tarnish where it is most frequently rubbed—like the sides that touch your fingers—platinum, on the other hand, will merely appear less polished over time.
-So while it’s inevitable that white gold will need to be re-rhodium dipped eventually, some consumers like the look of the less polished platinum and choose to not get it re-touched.
+So while it’s inevitable that white gold will need to be re-rhodium dipped eventually, some consumers like the look of the less polished platinum band and choose to not get it re-touched.

-Weight: The last key difference between platinum vs white gold wedding bands is the weight.
-Platinum is quite a bit heavier than gold, which gives it a more substantial feel.
+- Weight Difference in Platinum vs White Gold: The last key difference between pure platinum and white gold wedding bands is the weight.
+Platinum jewelry is quite a bit heavier than gold, which gives it a more substantial feel.
 If you’re worried it will be too heavy to wear every day, consider how thick you want your ring to be.
 The thicker it is, the heavier it will feel.
+For rings for glamorous brides, this usually means a heavy piece of jewelry.
 If you’re thinking about purchasing online but want to get a feel for the different weights, it may be a good idea to head to the nearest jeweler and try them on first.
 Feeling it on your finger may give you a better idea of how your actual ring will feel.

 *Diamond Nexus strives to provide valuable information, while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab grown stone that, among all simulants, most closely imitates the look, weight and wear of a mined diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog.